-6.1 THE REVIEW PROCESS
+5.1 THE REVIEW PROCESS

-Each proposal is assigned to three readers within the Expert panel.
-Members of the panel indicate which proposals they are willing to read and which they cannot review due to conflict of interest.
-The first reader is responsible for finding experts outside of Iceland (two experts for project grant proposals, post-doctoral fellowship proposals, and doctoral student grant proposals; and three experts for grant of excellence proposals and pluridisciplinary proposals).
+Expert panel members receive a list of applications, along with abstract and associated personnel.
+Members then indicate which applications they are able to review, and which applications they cannot review due to conflict of interest.
+Each proposal is then assigned to three readers within the Expert panel, but all members are encouraged to review all applications assigned to their respective expert panels.
+The first reader is responsible for finding experts outside of Iceland (two experts for project grant proposals and postdoctoral fellowship proposals; and three experts for grant of excellence).
 Selections of external reviewers are based on area of expertise and scientific merits according to professional websites and citation databases.
 The primary reader has to make sure that there is no conflict of interest between reviewers and applicants.
 Applicants are allowed to identify non-preferred reviewers.
 In such cases, applicants are asked to specify the reasons for their request.
-Experts whom applicants have identified in their proposal as "Non-preferred reviewer" will not be contacted.
+Experts whom applicants have identified in their proposal as "Non-preferred reviewers" will not be contacted.

 When an external expert has agreed on reviewing a proposal the Expert panel member notifies Rannís, which then provides the external expert with an access to the Rannís on-line review system.
 The external review involves an in-depth reading of proposals.
 It should be noted that in accordance with the Icelandic Information Act7 (no. 140/2012), Rannís cannot keep the names of external reviewers confidential.
 Rannís only informs applicants of the identity of reviewers upon request.
-When external reviewers have submitted their evaluation, the first reader prepares the Expert panel evaluation report on the Rannís on-line review system and grades the proposal.
-When the first reader has entered his/her evaluation text, he/she notifies the second and third readers, who then provide their comments.
-When all reviews have been obtained, the Expert panel meets at Rannís to discuss all proposals and deliberate on ranking.
-All members of the expert panel are encouraged to read all proposals before the panel meeting.
-When the IRF Board has decided on the grant awards, the proposers receive the Expert panel evaluation and the external reviews.
+When external reviewers have submitted their evaluation and readers on the Expert panel have drafted their reviews, the Expert panel meets at Rannís to discuss all proposals and deliberate on ranking. the evaluation report on the Rannís on-line review system and grade the proposal.
+The Expert panel meetings have on their agenda to review applications in light of external reviews and draft reviews by panel readers.
+Applications are then ranked in terms of quality.
+After the meeting, the first reader completes the Expert panel review and the Expert panel chair submits the review to the IRF Board.
+When the IRF Board has decided on the grant awards, the applicants receive the Expert panel evaluation and the external reviews.